-We bring you all the latest Val Thorens news.
+All the latest Val Thorens news.

 Val Thorens hosted two World Cup Skicross events, for men and women, on 9th & 10th December 2016.
 Local hero Jean-Fred Chapuis won Friday's men's event, with Marielle Thompson of Canada winning the women's race.

 On Saturday, Chapuis crashed out in one of the early rounds.
 Alex Fiva (Switzerland) won the men's final, and Anna Holmlund (Sweden) was the fastest of the women.
 See the results here.
 This video shows some of the action from Saturday: